micro-gl/micro-gl/notes/issues.md

 #### some notes

 #### float points
-- integer divisions are slower than float point divisions by an order of 3 from my tests.
+- integer divisions are slower than float point divisions by an order of 3 from_sampler my tests.
 - integers arithmetics are far accurate and float points are not so
 - integers multiplications are a bit faster (5-10%) than float point multiplications